joanabmartins/CCPtemplates/Zoom/README.md

 <h3>Platform Issues</h3>

 * Time query windows seems not to be working.
 I put it to 60, but it is still polling every 5 mins.

-* Filtering by YYYY-MM-dd , also doesn't seem to be working, from what we can see in Sentinel, it is getting the date **YYYY**-03-25 .
-Zoom api doesn't seem to mind, but in any case this should be looked into, we should get the year, not YYYY.
+Sara and Yonggang are investigating it.

 <h3>Authentication details</h3>